Policies & Expectations

 The Co-operative Education and Internship Policies Agreement ensures consistency and quality of program delivery, foundational values upon which the reputation of Sheridan’s Co-operative Education and Internship programs are built.

-There are many partners in the Co-operative Education and Internship Programs at Sheridan, including students, employers, and the Co-operative Education and Internship Office.
+There are many partners in the Co-operative Education and Internship Programs at Sheridan, including students, employers, and the Co-operative Education and Internship Office (CEIO).
 The success of the program relies upon all parties understanding their responsibilities.

 The policies that outline the obligations and expectations required of these three parties are described in the Sheridan Cooperative Education Policies Agreement.
 It is each participant’s responsibility to become familiar with and adhere to these established policies and procedures.